YanKlInnomme/FoundryVTT-fallout-fr/README.md

  * HappySteve's Fallout 2d20 system
  * The Babele module (The essential for translation)
  * The Lib-wrapper module (Required by Babele)

+## Version 2.1.1

+ * Fixed bug in notifications when argument is not a string by LaCorbelle (https://github.com/lucascorbeaux)

 ## Version 2.1.0